int-brain-lab/paper-reproducible-ephys/fig_encodingRRR/readme.md

 ## Figure linear encoding model
 This code can be used to reproduce Figure 7.

+In order to run code for this figure pytorch must be installed.
+This figure can only be generated on a computer with an nvidia driver installed.
+To install pytorch for your OS please follow this link https://pytorch.org/ and refer to the Install Pytorch section

 #### Quick Start: Shortcut pipeline
 To quickly reproduce Figure 7 using preprocessed data: